Nescio0/ekmnoop/readme.md

 * New moves:
 * Accuracy changes:
 * Base power changes:
+  * decreased:
+    * from 75 to 70: Drain Punch
+    * from 80 to 75: Leech Life
+  * increased:
+    * from 20 to 40: Absorb
+    * from 40 to 60: Mega Drain
+    * from 75 to 80: Giga Drain
 * PP changes:
+  * decreased:
+    * from 15 to 10: Dream Eater
+    * from 25 to 20: Absorb
+  * increased:
     * from 5 to 10: Ancient Power
 * Type changes:
   * **Air** instead of **Dragon**: Twister
   * **Air** instead of **Flying**: Aerial Ace, Aeroblast, Air Cutter, Air Slash, Bounce, Defog, Floaty Fall, Fly, Gust, Hurricane, Sky Attack, Supersonic Skystrike, Tail Wind